docssetupdeploy

 # Empty / "all" / "off" / "none" / comma list

-# Group aliases: core, workloads, networking, storage, cluster
+# Group aliases: core, config, workloads, networking, storage, cluster

 kinds: ""